lambdaisland/ring-redis-session/README.md

             [ring.redis.session :refer [redis-store]]))
 ```

-Then define the Redis [connection options][redis conn opts] as you would when
+Then define the Redis [connection options](https://github.com/ptaoussanis/carmine/blob/master/src/taoensso/carmine.clj#L26) as you would when
 using Carmine directly.
 For example:

 ```clj